 GLENIE, Walter Bernard.
 1598.
 Private.
 Born in Ceylon in 1893 and previous 2 years service Ceylon Planters Rifle Corp.
 Enlisted KEH 1/08/1916 and transferred to Rifle Brigade as Private S/29113.
 Entered France 13/06/1917 and discharged 3/08/1919.
 Entitled to British War and Victory Medals.

 GLOVER, Arthur Harding.
-455. Private, Second Lieutenant Middlesex Regiment.
+455. Private KEH.
+Commissioned as a Second Lieutenant, Middlesex Regiment.
 Awarded the Military Cross on 12/04/1918 for gallantry between Steenwerk Station and De Seule during the Battle of Lys whilst commanding 'A' Company of the 20th (Shoreditch) Battalion of the Middlesex Regiment (London Gazette 16/09/1918).
-Second Lieutenant Glover was married in India in 1920 and commissioned Lieutenant in the Royal Army Pay Corps in 1940 (Military Cross, 1914/15 Star, British War and Victory Medals sold at auction 11/2019 by Dix Noonan Webb, UK).
+Second Lieutenant Glover was married in India in 1920 and commissioned Lieutenant in the Royal Army Pay Corps in 1940 (Military Cross, 1914/15 Star trio sold at auction 11/2019 by Dix Noonan Webb, UK).

 GLOVER, Frank.
 1960.
 Private KEH having transferred as Private, Royal Fusiliers 59121 then Private, Royal Engineers 360838 then 328834.
 Entitled to British War and Victory Medals.